krishnaKalyan553/Automated-Word-Formatter/README.md

 **Client:** Django Templates

 **Document Manipulation:**
-- Docx is used to extract document content and enables us to create a new document object.
+- Docx extracts document content and enables us to create a new document object.
 - Setting the layout settings for newly created documents before adding the content.

 **Named Entity Recognition (NER):**
-- This technique is used to identify the author's name to add stying based on this factor.
+- This technique identifies the author's name and adds stying based on this factor.

 **Regex:**
 - Used to add conditional formatting rules for elements like Abstract.